Sophrosyne: Ancient Greek literature

 Themes connected with sophrosyne and hubris figure prominently in plays of Aeschylus, Sophocles, and Euripides.
 Sophrosyne is recognized as a virtue, although debased forms of it, like prudery, are criticized.
 Sophrosyne is a theme in the play Hippolytus by Euripides, in which sophrosyne is represented by the goddess Artemis and is personified by the character Hippolytus.

 Goddess

-The poet Theognis of Megara mentions Sophrosyne as among the daimona that were released from Pandora's box.
+The poet Theognis of Megara mentions Sophrosyne as among the daimona that were released from Pandora's jar.

 Hope is the only good god remaining among mankind;

 the others have left and gone to Olympus.